Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 are designed.
 [Designing an activity-handler](#designing-an-activity-handler)

-The EngageUI toolkit includes an IDE specially designed for producing EngageUI apps.
+EngageIDE is an IDE for producing EngageUI apps.

 ### EngageUI apps have self-documenting interfaces
 An EngageUI app's user interface is automatically documented